karimarttila/kotlin/webstore-demo/simple-server/README.md

         }
     }
 ```
 This makes code pretty readable: "If you didn't find any products you cannot find an individual product.
-If you found products you can try to find an individual product."
+If you found products you can try to find an individual product by pId field."
 Because ```when``` is an expression you finally return some value to variable ```ret```.

 When comparing Kotlin to Clojure my first impression is: "Kotlin is pretty good but compared to Clojure Kotlin is just Java done right".
 With this statement I mean that Clojure being a Lisp has all the power of Lisp including a real REPL and a real functional language with immutability by default, and excellent data oriented language structures and standard library to process data.
 If I can start a new project with very competent developers who already know Clojure or are willing to learn it my choice of language would definitely be Clojure since with competent developers Clojure is like a secret weapon when considering developer productivity.
 But if Clojure is not an option and I had to choose either Java or Kotlin I would choose Kotlin hands down.
 So, considering JVM development I'm starting to think that there is no going back to Java days.
 Sorry Java, you had your glory days but now it is time for new guys to continue JVM journey.